jhe2/gmu/README.txt

 To play internet audio streams, you need to download a playlist file from the audio stream's website and open that file with Gmu.
 Both common playlist file formats (m3u and pls) are supported.
-Currently Gmu supports MPEG audio for internet audio streams only.
-More audio file formats (Ogg Vorbis, ...) will be supported in the next versions.
+Currently Gmu supports MPEG audio, Ogg Vorbis and Ogg Opus for internet audio streams.
+More audio file formats might be supported in future versions.

 3. Controls